 Campus Recruitment program for graduating class entails the following:

-The companies are requested to send detailed job description for the positions they wish to recruit for.
-Job Description includes position responsibilities and a recruiting contact, which are instrumental in attracting student interest.
+The companies are requested to send detailed job descriptions for the positions they wish to recruit for.
+Job Description includes position responsibilities and a recruiting contact which is instrumental in attracting student interest.

-Companies are allotted a slot in recruitment program schedule for conducting their final process.
+Companies are allotted a slot in the recruitment program schedule for conducting their final process.
 These slots are decided purely by cumulative student preferences.
-Companies conduct all pre-final assessments such as group discussions, tests and preliminary interviews prior to the day on which they are slotted.
-In order to make appropriate arrangements, companies are requested to provide information on their hiring procedure.
-In particular companies are requested to furnish information on the approximate size of candidates for group discussion, number of interview rounds and approximate duration of each interview.
-Corporate Resource Center solicits this information two weeks prior to commencement of campus recruitment.
+Companies conduct all pre-final assessments such as group discussions, tests, and preliminary interviews before the day on which they are slotted.
+To make appropriate arrangements, companies are requested to provide information on their hiring procedure.
+In particular, companies are requested to furnish information on the approximate size of candidates for group discussion, the number of interview rounds, and the approximate duration of each interview.
+Corporate Resource Center solicits this information two weeks before the commencement of campus recruitment.

-A very effective way of starting a relationship with Chandigarh Business School is through the summer internship programme.
-After first year of studies students are required to undergo 6-8 weeks of training in an organizational setting to gain industry exposure.
-Summer internship not only helps in valuable word of mouth publicity on campus but also gives companies an opportunity to evaluate candidates before confirming a permanent hire.
+A very effective way of starting a relationship with Chandigarh College of Technology is through the summer internship program.
+After the first year of studies, students are required to undergo summer training in an organizational setting to gain industry exposure.
+Summer internship not only helps invaluable word-of-mouth publicity on campus but also allows companies to evaluate candidates before confirming a permanent hire.

 Company presentations and pre-placement talks provide students with an opportunity to learn more about the company and meet some of the key employees.
-Companies can make a powerful impression by exposing students to highly knowledgeable and well doing employees.
-The schedule for pre-placement talks can be worked out in co-ordination with corporate resource center.
+Companies can make a powerful impression by exposing students to highly knowledgeable and well-doing employees.
+The schedule for pre-placement talks can be worked out in coordination with the corporate resource center.